Shahalkalathingal/simple-node-blog/README.md

 ### routes
 - "/admin" to see the admin panel
 - default username and password is "test"
-- You can change it by going to the ".env" file and after changing to make sure to rerun the application
+- You can change it by going to the ".env" file and after changing it make sure to rerun the application

-Author : Shahal Kalathingal
+#### Author : Shahal Kalathingal

+Please star this repository and make sure to follow me!!